StormTersteeg/OllamaDiscordAI/README.md

 - `API_ENDPOINT`: The endpoint URL for your Ollama API.
 - `API_MODEL`: The AI model to be used for generating responses (e.g., LLama-3.1-8b-q5-k-m).

+For a simple and quick setup of an Ollama API, use [msty](https://msty.app/), or something similar.

 Customize the persona:
 Modify `persona.py` to adjust the personality and tone of your bot.
 The file defines the bot's character, its name, and how it responds to user inputs.